 Since Habitat for Humanity is entirely volunteer driven, there are plenty of other ways to help out apart from building houses.
 They operate several other programs such as A Brush with Kindness (home renovation projects), and Habitat ReStores (retail stores for fundraising).
 Local groups may also organize their own fundraising efforts.
 Other ways to help out include donating money, building or office supplies, or shopping at the ReStores.

 Learn more about Habitat for Humanity with the resources below.

 - Habitat for Humanity – Visit the organization’s official website for details on how to participate and more.

-- History of HFHI – Learn about how Habitat for Humanity first started in the mid-1970s.
+- History of HFHI – Learn about how Habitat for Humanity first started.

 - HFHI Facts – Get an idea of the breadth of HFHI’s volunteer efforts with these impressive facts.

 - Importance of HFHI – Providing a physical shelter is only one of the reasons why HFHI is so important for impoverished families.